rlguy/Blender-FLIP-Fluids/README.md

 ## Getting the FLIP Fluids Addon

-You may purchase the **FLIP Fluids** addon on the [Blender Market](https://www.blendermarket.com/products/flipfluids).
+You may purchase the **FLIP Fluids** addon on an [official marketplaces where the FLIP Fluids addon is sold](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Official-Marketplaces-of-the-FLIP-Fluids-Addon).
 Purchasing a license entitles you to to full FLIP Fluids feature set and content, tool support, and helps ensure the continued development of the addon.
 Thanks to the amazing support of the Blender community, we have been able to further develop the addon on a full-time basis since its initial release in May 2018!

 #### Getting Support

-You can get support for the **FLIP Fluids** addon by reading the [documentation and wiki](https://github.com/rlguy/Blender-FLIP-Fluids-Beta/wiki) or through the Blender Market messaging system.
+You can get support for the **FLIP Fluids** addon by reading the [documentation and wiki](https://github.com/rlguy/Blender-FLIP-Fluids-Beta/wiki) or through the marketplace messaging systems where you have purchased the FLIP Fluids addon product.
 Support is granted to all customers whom have purchased a license.

 ## Key Features

-See our [Blender Market product page](https://blendermarket.com/products/flipfluids) for information on features.
+See any of our [market place product pages](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Official-Marketplaces-of-the-FLIP-Fluids-Addon#where-to-buy-the-flip-fluids-addon) for information on features.

 ## System Requirements